SamTh3D3v/AltBrowser/Alt-Browser.package/AltAbstractNode.class/README.md

 	- drag and drop (on the tree node)
 - menu and shortcuts commands
 	- for both the tree view and the editor

+Beware: I implemented all update messages as the default, no action, in that abstract superclass; for correct performance of this system, most of those update messages should never reach the leafs.
+An error there will be hidden.